Binary Funding Impacts in Derivative Valuation: Modeling

-\begin{remark} In practice, there exists a gap between the day of default and actual settlement.
-The delay is required to check whether the default really happened, collect information of the contract, find the best candidate to replace the defaulting party \citep{murphy2013otc}. \textit{Gap risk} is the risk from the gap between the close-out amount at the day of settlement and the last day that \textit{variation margin} is posted.
-For \textit{gap risk}, two parties post \textit{initial margin} which is often calculated by a risk measure.
-Note that we ignore the \textit{gap risk} and \textit{initial margin}.
-If we consider \textit{initial margin}, we encounter anticipative backward stochastic differential equations (ABSDEs) under \textit{replacement close-out}.
-For the main result of this paper, Malliavin calculus for BSDEs will be used.
-However, to the best of our knowledge, Malliavin differentiability of ABSDEs has not been studied.
-Moreover, It is a challenging problem to solve ABSDEs numerically \citep[see][]{agarwal2018numerical}.
-The continuous posting of \textit{variation margin} can also be seen as a simplification.
-One may want to model $m$ as a \cadlag\ step process.
-For the discussion, readers may want to refer to \cite{brigo2014nonlinear}. \end{remark} At default, collateral is not exchanged.
-Thus, we set the collateral amount posted at $\tau \leq T$, as $m^N_{\tau-}$.
-Therefore, the cash-flow at default can be
+\begin{remark} In practice, a gap exits between the day of default and the actual settlement to verify whether the default really happened, collect information about the contract, and find the best candidate to replace the defaulting party \citep{murphy2013otc}.
+For \textit{gap risk}, two parties post an \textit{initial margin}.
+If we consider \textit{initial margin}, we encounter anticipative backward stochastic differential equations (ABSDEs) under \textit{replacement cost}.
+For the main result of this paper, Malliavin calculus for BSDEs will be utilized.
+However, to the best of our knowledge, Malliavin differentiability of ABSDEs has not yet been investigated.
+The continuous posting of \textit{variation margin} can also be viewed as a simplification.
+For relaxation of the condition, readers may refer to \Citet{brigo2014nonlinear}. \end{remark} At default, collateral is not exchanged.
+We set the collateral amount at $\tau \leq T$, as $m_{\tau-}$, and thus the cash-flow at default can be $\Delta\frD_{\tau} + e_{\tau} - m_{\tau-}$.
+However, whether or not we separate $\Delta\frD _{\tau}$ from $e $ in the modeling is immaterial, because jumps of $\dsF$-adapted \cadlag\ processes are exhausted by $\dsF$-stopping times \citep[see][Theorem 4.21]{he1992semimartingale}.
+Therefore, by (\ref{avoid}), $\Delta \frD _{\tau} =0$, a.s.
+Let $\frC $ denote the accumulated cash-flows.
+Then, almost surely for any $t \leq T$: